quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 | `append` | Boolean | Append route definition to current route when navigating. |
 | `replace` | Boolean | Replaces current route with the new one instead of adding it to the window history queue. |

-For more details on these properties, please refer to Vue Router documentation [here](http://router.vuejs.org/en/api/router-link.html).
+For more details on these properties, please refer to [the Vue Router documentation](http://router.vuejs.org/en/api/router-link.html).

 #### Render with specific HTML tag
-Example on `tag` property usage below.
-In this case, we take advantage of the `<label>` tag that browsers connect to checkboxes (QCheckbox, QToggle) or radio inputs (QRadio).
+Please refer to the example on how to use the `tag` property shown below.
+In this example, we take advantage of the `<label>` tag that browsers automatically connect to checkboxes (QCheckbox, QToggle) or radio inputs (QRadio).
 When a `<label>` is clicked/tapped, then the wrapped checkboxes toggle their state (check / uncheck) and wrapped radios are being selected.
 ```html
 <!--
   We want a click/tap on the whole QItem